 The only non-Regal part was the coil spring suspension at the rear of the car, instead of the Regal’s telescopic damper.

-The Bug featured a complete fibreglass body in a futuristic wedge shape that had a lift up front canopy that incorporated the side windows and allowed access to the vehicle.
+The Bug featured a complete fibreglass body in a futuristic wedge shape with a lift-up front canopy that incorporated the side windows and allowed access to the vehicle.

-Every Bug that was made was painted bright orange with black seats and trim.
+Every Bug made was painted bright orange with black seats and trim.